3liz/py-qgis-wps/README.md

 ## Why moving to Tornado instead WSGI

 * We need to support asyncio: asyncio requires a blocking running loop.
 This cannot be achieved simply in a WSGI architecture.
-* Tornado has a better and better integration with native python asyncio and provide a great framework for developing a http server.
+* Tornado is fully integrated with native python `asyncio` library and provide a great framework for developing a http server.

 ## Extensions to WPS